-The temperature data were averaged by onedegree squares for input to the objective analysis program.
+Analysis for WOA13 was done on two grids: a one-degree grid and a quarter-degree For the one-degree analysis, the temperature data were averaged by onedegree squares for input to the objective analysis program.
 After initial objective analyses were computed, the input set of one-degree means still contained questionable data contributing to unrealistic distributions, yielding intense bull's-eyes or spatial gradients.
-Examination of these features indicated that some of them were profiles from particular due oceanographic cruises.
+Examination of these features indicated that some of them were due profiles from particular oceanographic cruises.
 In such cases, data from an entire cruise were flagged and withheld from further use by setting a flag on each profile from the cruise.
 In other cases, individual profiles or measurements were found to cause these features and were flagged.
+For the quarter-degree analysis, the same procedure was repeated on a finer quarter-degree grid.